 Backstage beefs, onstage magic: Monterey Pop 50 years later

-ADVANCE FOR USE TUESDAY, JUNE 13, 2017 AND THEREAFTER-In this June 16, 1967 photo, co-producer John Phillips, left, talks with Alan Pariser, right, at the Monterey Pop Festival in Monterey, Calif.
-Phillips of The Mamas & the Papas came up with the idea for three days of music with proceeds going to charitable causes.
+ADVANCE FOR USE TUESDAY, JUNE 13, 2017 AND THEREAFTER-FILE - In this June 18, 1967 file photo, Jimi Hendrix performs at the Monterey Pop Festival in Monterey, Calif.
+Before Burning Man and Bonnaroo, Coachella and Lollapalooza, Glastonbury and Governors Island, there was Monterey Pop.

 Add your comments below